Putin’s endgame in Ukraine – and why it won’t finish there

 But there can be no doubt that even efforts on the battlefields to burn and bury Russian dead, then declare them as “missing”, must eventually come undone.

-Ukraine’s GDP took a 30 per cent hit after the full scale Russian invasion of 2022, has since recovered to around 3 per cent but is struggling to get its debt obligations under control and in early May may default on $600 million in national debt payments.
+Ukraine’s GDP took a 30 per cent hit after the full-scale Russian invasion of 2022, has since recovered to around 3 per cent but is struggling to get its debt obligations under control and may default this month on $600m in national debt payments.

 Several hundred Chinese mercenaries have also been in action alongside small numbers of African recruits.